MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/preferences-add-ins.md

 description: "Shows IT Pros how to set a preference to prevent users from installing and running add-ins for Office for Mac."
 ---

-# Set a preference to prevent use of add-ins
+# Set a preference to prevent the use of add-ins

 ***Applies to:*** *Office for Mac, Office 2019 for Mac*

 If you’re an admin, you may want to prevent Mac users from installing and running Office add-ins for Word, Excel, and PowerPoint.
-To do that, you can use the following information to configure a preference:
+To do that, you can configure a preference using the following information:

 |Category|Details|
 |:-----|:-----|